Skip to content

 Her best friend is her wheelchair-bound cousin and their role-playing games end up more real than she could possibly imagine.

-Aliera’s first date with Avery ends up in an adventure that makes her realize that there’s more to her jewel-encrusted fencing foil that her mom bought her at a yard sale. [graphic novel, ages 10 and up]
+Aliera’s first date with Avery ends up in an adventure that makes her realize that there’s more to the jewel-encrusted fencing foil that her mom bought her at a yard sale. [graphic novel, ages 10 and up]

 Clever Fractured Fairy Tales turned Graphic Novel